geeked-anshuk666/Identity-Reconciliation-Service/README.md

   -d '{"email":"george@hillvalley.edu","phoneNumber":"717171"}'
 ```

-## Running Tests
+## Testing Things Out

 ```bash
 pytest
 ```

-## Deployment
+## Getting It Live

-The service is configured for deployment on Render.com.
-The `render.yaml` file contains the necessary configuration.
+The service is all set up for deployment on Render.com.
+Check out the `render.yaml` file for the specifics.